-- Check that cylinders are at room temperature to avoid condensation of components. - A complete production sheet shall be prepared before manufacturing the mixture.
-The instruction shall include as a minimum: - ✓ The fill pressure and/or weights of all pure components or mixtures to be added. - ✓ The establishment of filling and analytical tolerances (when analysis is conducted) for each component according to the procedure selected. - ✓ The final mixture pressure. - ✓ The service pressure of the cylinder. - ✓ The order of filling of the components. - ✓ The selection and control of premixes (homogenization and analytical steps). - ✓ Homogenization requirements. - ✓ Labelling of the cylinder. - \checkmark System(s) on which the mixture is to be filled. - Check the filling steps (vacuum level, pump time, etc.). - Record the amount of each component introduced (e.g. weight or pressure). - Record homogenization steps. - Record final analysis results (when analysis is done). - Check hazard classification and labelling of final mixture. - Record cylinder serial numbers.
+- ✓ The establishment of filling and analytical tolerances (when analysis is conducted) for each component according to the procedure selected. - ✓ The selection and control of premixes (homogenization and analytical steps). - ✓ System(s) on which the mixture is to be filled. - ✓ Check the filling steps (vacuum level, pump time, etc.). - ✓ Record the amount of each component introduced (e.g. weight or pressure). - ✓ Record homogenization steps. - ✓ Record final analysis results (when analysis is done). - ✓ Check hazard classification and labeling of final mixture. - ✓ Record cylinder serial numbers.